MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-7319.md

 # Warehouse Bin List (report)

-The *Warehouse Bin List* report shows an overview of warehouse bins, their setup, and the quantity of items within the bins.
+The **Warehouse Bin List** report shows an overview of warehouse bins, their setup, and the quantity of items in them.

-This report can cover all locations at which bins are mandatory.
+This report covers all locations for which bins are mandatory.

 ## Use cases